bornazuzul/HCI-Project/assigments/2_assignment/2_assignment.md

 - **Occupation:** Local NGO event coordinator
 - **Location:** Zagreb
 - **Goals:**
-  - Find reliable volunteers
+  - Find volunteers for events
-  - Promote and manage events efficiently
+  - Easily manage events
 - **Motivation:** Wants a simple way to connect with volunteers
 - **Frustrations:** Wastes time posting events across multiple platforms
 - **Quote:** “I wish there was one place where all volunteers could see our events.”